i-MSCP/plugins/incubator/PhpSwitcher/README.md

 # perl php_compiler.pl php5.2
 ```

-Or if you want install any other PHP version ( or all ) supported by this script, you can run it as follow:
+Or if you want to install any other PHP version ( or all ) supported by this script, you can run it as follow:

 ```shell
 # cd  /var/www/imscp/gui/plugins/PhpSwitcher/PhpCompiler